 Karishma S Kaushik (KSK) is a physician-scientist who, after her MBBS and MD, earned a PhD in a basic science research group.
 She currently leads an interdisciplinary research group at IBB, SPPU which studies infection microenvironments, and engages undergraduate students with independent research projects.

-Snehal Kadam (SK) has a dual five-year BS-MS from Indian Institute of Science Education and Research (IISER) Pune.
+Snehal Kadam (SK) has a dual five-year BS-MS from the Indian Institute of Science Education and Research (IISER) Pune.
 She currently works as a research assistant with Karishma S Kaushik.
 As part of her work, she actively guides undergraduate students in the group with their research projects.

-Rupanwita Majumdar (RM) is a second-year student at the five-year Integrated Masters’ program at IBB, SPPU.
+Rupanwita Majumdar (RM) is a second-year student in the five-year Integrated Masters’ program at IBB, SPPU.
 She is looking forward to an undergraduate research experience to understand what science in the laboratory is like.